CD5L: Tissue distribution

 A 2019 study reported that AIM is more widely expressed in dogs than previously described in humans and mice.
 In healthy adult Beagles, AIM was detected in tissue macrophages of the spleen, liver, lungs, lymph nodes, and proximal tubules of the kidney.
 Expression was also found in circulating monocytes, B lymphocytes, and certain microvascular endothelial cells.
 Additionally, early-stage monocyte progenitor-like cells in the bone marrow expressed AIM.

-Function
+Functions

-AIM plays a pleiotropic role in the body.
-Its diverse functions include regulating intracellular processes such as lipid metabolism and apoptosis, inhibiting cholesterol synthesis, and influencing Th17 cell pathogenicity.
-Despite its diverse impact on inflammatory regulation, studies have yet to uncover the mechanisms determining its varying roles— beneficial or harmful.
-The specific receptor for AIM is unclear, but it can bind to molecules like CD36, a membrane glycoprotein involved in various cellular functions, including inflammation and atherosclerosis.
-Inflammatory responses act as a "double-edged sword", underscoring the importance of maintaining balance for effective host defense while minimizing adverse side effects associated with acute inflammation.
+AIM is involved in a wide range of physiological functions, including lipid metabolism, inflammation, tissue repair, and autoimmune disease, among others.
+Many of its effects are mediated by regulating macrophage function.
+The precise effects of the protein depend on the receptors with which it interacts.
+Through the CD36 receptor, AIM regulates autophagy of macrophages and promotes lipolysis in adipocytes.
+In contrast, heterodimerization with p19 can promote cell proliferation and STAT5 activation.
+AIM generally promotes inflammation in tissues such as liver and vasculature, and therefore tends to worsen conditions such as atherosclerosis and fatty liver disease.
+However, accumulation of AIM at the surface of tumor cells leads to complement activation and killing of the tumor cell, at least in the liver, suggesting a role in inhibiting liver cancer.